 The Sarah Ethel Musgrave Scholarship was established in 1968 by a bequest from the estate of Sarah Ethel Musgrave, Class of 1920, of Parkersburg, West Virginia.
-Recipients are from Wood County, West Virginia.
+Recipients must be from Wood County, West Virginia.

-Jane Evert Nast and Edith Nast DeClaude Scholarship Fund was funded by Philip H. Nast, Class of 1949, in memory of his wife, Jane, and his sister, Edith.
+The Jane Evert Nast and Edith Nast DeClaude Scholarship Fund was funded by Philip H. Nast, Class of 1949, in memory of his wife, Jane, and his sister, Edith.
 Originally established in 1982 as the Philip and Hilja Nast Scholarship, the purpose of this fund is to provide scholarship assistance to students who demonstrate financial need.

-Lester E. '37 and Virginia M. Noe '37 Scholarship was established in 2008 through a trust established by Mr. and Mrs. Noe.
+The Lester E. '37 and Virginia M. Noe '37 Scholarship was established in 2008 through a trust established by Mr. and Mrs. Noe.
 Their goal was to provide encouragement and assistance to academically superior students who might not otherwise be able to attend Marietta College.
 Preference for receipt of the scholarship will be given to academically superior students majoring in English or in a pre-law track who are entering their junior or senior year.
 Recipients must have demonstrated financial need.

-The Walker H. Nye Memorial Fund, established by the widow, Mrs. William H. Bemis, of Shaker Heights, Ohio, and friends of the late Walker H. Nye, Class of 1910 and trustee of the College from 1942 until his death in 1955, provides a partial tuition scholarship for a worthy student.
+The Walker H. Nye Memorial Fund, established by his widow, the late Wilma Bemis, of Shaker Heights, Ohio, and friends of the late Walker H. Nye, Class of 1910 and trustee of the College from 1942 until his death in 1955, provides a partial tuition scholarship for a worthy student.
 Preference will be given to students from the Cleveland, Ohio, area.

 Established in 2008 by their children, the Drs.
-James and Mabry O'Donnell Scholarship honors two individuals who were both Marietta College faculty members for 42 years.
+James and Mabry O'Donnell Scholarship honors two individuals who were Marietta College faculty members for 42 years.
 This scholarship recognizes the O'Donnell's dedication to teaching excellence.
-Over the years Jim and Mabry taught, counseled and advised hundreds of Marietta College students.
-Now successful adults, many of these alumni keep in touch with Jim or Mabry (or both of them) because they value them as mentors and friends.
+Over the years Jim and Mabry counseled and advised hundreds of Marietta College students.
+Now successful adults, many of these alumni keep in touch with Jim or Mabry because they value them as both mentors and friends.
 In their work, Jim and Mabry O'Donnell continually fostered and enhanced the spirit and tradition of excellence in learning that has always identified Marietta College.
-Recipients must be majoring in History or Communication and have demonstrated financial need.
-Incoming freshmen must have a high school GPA average of 3.5 on a 4.0 scale; upperclass students must hold a minimum GPA of 3.25 on a 4.0 scale.
-Scholarships may be renewed annually.
+Recipients must be upperclass students (sophomore, junior or senior rank) with declared majors in either history or communication studies.
+Scholarships may be renewed provided the recipient maintains a minimum GPA of 3.25 on a 4.0 scale, remains a history or communication studies major and continues to make satisfactory progress toward an undergraduate degree.
+Financial need is not a requirement for this scholarship.

 The Edward H. Osborne Scholarship Fund was initiated in 2001 by Timothy Cooper, Class of 1973 and his wife Sue to honor Professor Edward H. Osborne.
 Professor Osborne taught Management and Accounting courses at Marietta College from 1971 until his retirement in 2008.
-The purpose of this fund is to provide an academic scholarship for students majoring in Accounting.
+This fund provides scholarship assistance to students majoring in Accounting.

-The Mrs. Clyde H. (Maude Booth) Pape Scholarship Fund was established in 1967 through a gift to the College's Endowment Fund from Mrs. Pape of Tulsa, Oklahoma.
+The Mrs. Clyde H. (Maude Booth) Pape Scholarship Fund was established in 1967 through a gift from Mrs. Pape of Tulsa, Oklahoma.
 Income from the principal provides scholarship assistance for worthy and needy students of the College.

-The James Brown and Emily Hiner Parke Memorial Scholarship Fund was established in 1991 from a bequest by these friends of the College.
+The James Brown and Emily Hiner Parke Memorial Scholarship Fund was established in 1991 through a bequest by these friends of the College.
 Income from the fund is to aid worthy students.